philipluk/primeclue/test_data/README.md

 Testing procedure:

 1. Split data randomly into training and testing sets.
-2. Train classifiers on training data for 5 minutes.
+2. Train classifiers on training data for 1 minute.
 3. Take the best classifier and note its result on test data.
 4. Repeat above steps 20 times.
 5. Record median result on test data.